njd87/cs2620_clock/README.md

 # Changing Config

 If you would like to change the port, host, or time that the program runs for (defaults are listed in config, run_duration in seconds), change to your desired params in config/config.json.

+You may also change the maximum clock rate possible (default 6) and maximum number of events.
+1-3 reserved for sending.
+Param requires minimum of 4, default 10.